narekokr/text-guided-audio-split/README.md

-# Text-Guided Audio Stem Separation with Demucs & Hugging Face
+# Text-Guided Audio Stem Separation with Demucs

 This project enables natural language-based audio source separation and remixing.
 Users can upload an audio file and describe in simple language which components they want to isolate or adjust — such as “extract vocals and drums” or “make the bass softer” — and receive high-quality, downloadable audio stems.